FrederikTobner/JANUS/book/src/chapter-02-getting-started/verification.md

 # Verifying Your Setup

-Let's make sure everything actually works before we get three chapters in and discover your assembler is from 2003.
+Let's make sure everything actually works before we get three chapters in and discover your assembler is from the 90s.

 [!side]
 This section takes 2 minutes.
 Do it.
 Future you will thank present you.
 [/!side]

-## Version Check

-Run these commands and verify the versions:
+First lets verify the versions of the tools we have installed by running these commands:

 ```bash
 clang --version      # ≥ 17.0